Erdogan indicates Turkey elections to be in May, three months after quake | Politics

 Erdogan has faced a wave of criticism over his government's handling of the deadliest quake in the nation's modern history.
 But he defended Ankara's response on Wednesday, saying it had been caught up in "a storm of earthquakes".
 "We will build better buildings in place of those which collapsed.
 We will win hearts and we will unroll a new future in front of our people," he said in a speech accompanied by a video showing all the state had done in response to the disaster.

 Erdogan, aiming to extend his rule into a third decade, had previously said he was bringing the votes forward to May to avoid holidays in June.
-Doubts had been expressed about the ability of election authorities to prepare and make logistical arrangements for the voting of those affected in the quake zone, home to some 14 million people.
+Doubts have been expressed over election authorities' ability to make logistical arrangements for those affected in the quake zone, home to some 14 million people, to vote.
+Election officials are visiting the region this week to prepare a report on its preparedness.

 Earlier on Wednesday, the Disaster and Emergency Management Authority (AFAD) said the death toll in Turkey had risen to 45,089, bringing the total toll including Syria to about 51,000.
 The quake also injured 108,000 people in Turkey.
 Ankara faces a huge challenge in repairing the immense destruction caused by the earthquake and subsequent powerful tremors, which left millions sheltering in tents or seeking to move to other cities.

-Erdogan has pledged to rebuild homes within a year but it will be many months before thousands can leave tents or container housing, and daily queues for food, to move into permanent housing.
+Erdogan has pledged to rebuild homes within a year but it will be many months before thousands can swap tents or containers and queues for food handouts for permanent housing.
 He said on Wednesday that more than 200,000 buildings had been destroyed or seriously damaged in the quakes.
 Some two million people were registered as having fled the region, which has been hit by more than 11,000 aftershocks, AFAD said.

-It added it had put up more than 350,000 tents, with tent cities established at 332 sites.
-Container housing settlements were being established in 162 places.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)